pguerrerox/static-email/readme.md

 ## Deployment

 - send the code to your prefered platform.
-- define all the variables in your `.localenv` file on your platform
+- define all the variables in your `.env.local` file on your platform
 - DONE...

 ## Built With